jeffjiang13/campsight/journals/edward_obrien.md

 # Friday 12/9

 * Figured out how to pass in a token with the useGetTokenQuery hook and got favorites to save to a user and park.

+# Monday 12/12

+* Pushed up my work on implementing favorites into the detail pages, my unit test for favorites, and the loading animation for the advanced search.